ossan-dev/auth-series/blog/part-one/blog-post.md

     }
 }
 ```
-IMPORTANT: u must replace "auth-series" with the project id u choose for your Firebase project (u can find it in "Project settings > General" in Firebase Console).
+⚠️WARNING⚠️: u must replace "auth-series" with the project id u choose for your Firebase project (u can find it in "Project settings > General" in Firebase Console).
 #### Startup.cs
-Before editing this file u have to install two Nuget packages.
+Before editing this file u have to install two NuGet packages.
 Issue in the terminal these two commands:
 1. `dotnet add package Microsoft.AspNetCore.Authentication`
 1. `dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer`

 After that be sure to append these two using statements at the top of the file:
 1. `using Microsoft.IdentityModel.Tokens;`
 1. `using Microsoft.AspNetCore.Authentication.JwtBearer;`

 Now u are ready to edit the two methods of the Startup.cs.
-##### ConfigureServices
+##### ConfigureServices method
-Under the Firebase app's registration place the following code to set parameters for JWT token provided by Google Firebase.
+Under the Firebase app's registration (the code added above) place the following code to set parameters for **JWT token** provided by Google Firebase.

 ```csharp
 // firebase auth